Ilia Delio: Books

-Delio's 24 books include The Hours of the Universe: Reflections on God, Science and the Human Journey, which won a 2022 Nautilus Book Award (Gold), and The Unbearable Wholeness of Being: God, Evolution, and the Power of Love, winner of the 2014 Nautilus Award (Silver) and a Catholic Press Association Book Award.
+Delio's 27 books include The Hours of the Universe: Reflections on God, Science and the Human Journey, which won a 2022 Nautilus Book Award (gold), and The Unbearable Wholeness of Being: God, Evolution, and the Power of Love, winner of the 2014 Nautilus Award (silver) and a Catholic Press Association Book Award.
 Selected other books include Care for Creation: A Franciscan Spirituality of the Earth (Catholic Press Book Award 2010), The Emergent Christ: Exploring the Meaning of Catholic in an Evolutionary Universe (Catholic Press Book Award 2013), and Making All Things New: Catholicity, Cosmology and Consciousness.
 The latter was nominated for the 2017 Grawemeyer Award at the University of Louisville.
 It was also a finalist for the United Kingdom’s 2019 Michael Ramsey Prize for theological writing.
 Many of her books have been translated into such languages as Spanish, Italian, German, Portuguese, and Polish.

 In 2015 Delio launched a new Orbis Books series as its general editor, Catholicity in an Evolving Universe.
 There are ten books in the series as of 2023.

 Her thinking and writing considers artificial Intelligence and religion, relational holism, panpsychism, evolution, human becoming, and theogenesis.
-She has two books forthcoming, one on technology-mediated relationships in a post pandemic world, and another on Carl Jung, Teilhard de Chardin, and relational holism.
+Her most recent books include The Christian Mutation: Reclaiming the God of Jesus (Orbis, 2026); Whitehead and Teilhard: From Organism to Omega (Orbis, 2025); and The Not-Yet God: Carl Jung, Teilhard de Chardin and the Relational Whole (Orbis, 2023).